Right to Organize and Collective Bargaining

-Employers and unions may not restrain or coerce employees who are exercising their rights under the NLRA.
-In a unionized workplace, where a majority of workers at some point voted to form a union, the employer and the union are obligated by law to bargain in good faith with each other over terms and conditions of employment in order to reach an agreement.
+Employers and unions may not restrain or coerce employees who are exercising their rights under the National Labor Relations Act.
+In a unionized workplace, where a majority of workers vote to form a union, the employer and the union are obligated by law to bargain in good faith over terms and conditions of employment in order to reach an agreement.

 How does it work?

-The NLRB has regional offices that you can approach for questions.
+In the event that employers are not adhering to organizing rights protected under the National Labor Relations Act, you can contact the corresponding Regional Office to file an Unfair Labor Practice charge (ULP).
 In New York City there are two regional offices.
-Regional offices conduct elections, investigate charges of unfair labor practices, and protect the rights of workers to act together.
 Regional Office 02 covers Manhattan and the Bronx, while the Regional Office 29 covers Queens, Brooklyn and Staten Island:

 26 Federal Plaza, Ste 41-120